NFL postpones a decision on the tush push but passes other rule changes

 The dynamic kickoff rule becomes permanent, with touchbacks moving to the 35-yard line instead of the 30.

-The Packers, who lost to the Eagles in a wild-card playoff game, also cited pace of play as a reason to consider eliminating the play.
-Rams coach Sean McVay is against the tush push but said Tuesday morning he'd be surprised if it gets banned this week.
-Los Angeles also lost to Philadelphia in the playoffs.

-Bills coach Sean McDermott is leading the push to get rid of it, even though Buffalo used it more than any team other than the Eagles.
+Bills coach Sean McDermott was among those leading the push to get rid of it, even though Buffalo used it more than any team other than the Eagles.

 “I feel where I’m most concerned is, even though there is not significant data out there to this point, my biggest concern is the health and safety of the players, first and foremost,” McDermott said Monday.
 “It’s two things.
 It’s force, added force, No. 1, and then the posture of the players, being asked to execute that type of play, that’s where my concern comes in. ...
 I’m not a doctor.
 I’m not going to get too deep into that situation there, in terms of how much data, how much sample.
 I don’t think that’s really always the best way to go.
 There is other data out there that suggests when you’re in a posture like we’re talking about, that can lead to serious injury.
 I think being responsible and proactive in that regard is the right way to go.”